Courses and Workshops on Alternative Dispute

 Instructors:- Kimberly Bain; John Curtis; Neil Donnelly; Meaghan Welfare.

-An intensive one-day offering designed to provide people already familiar with the mediation process an opportunity to practice their skills in a simulated mediation under the guidance of one of our experienced mediation coaches.
+An intensive one-day offering designed to provide people already familiar with the mediation process an opportunity to practice their skills in a simulated mediation under the guidance of one of our experienced coaches.

 Who Are these Programs For?